cproctor/ub-cs-education-handbook/source/vision_and_goals.md

 concept, "Digital literacy," is addressed in the pedagogical content knowledge outcomes below.

-- Impacts of computing
+- CK1: Impacts of computing
-- Computational thinking
+- CK2: Computational thinking
-- Networks and system design
+- CK3: Networks and system design
-- Cybersecurity
+- CK4: Cybersecurity

 #### Pedagogical Knowledge

 Pedagogical knowledge outcomes for CS teachers are defined by New York's [requirements for teaching a special subject](http://www.nysed.gov/college-university-evaluation/general-and-program-specific-requirements-teaching-special-subject).
-Several of New York's PK standards are addressed by PCK standards in UB's program outcomes
+Several of New York's PK standards are addressed by PCK and L standards in UB's program outcomes.

-- Human development
+- PK1: Human development
-- Learning
+- PK2: Learning
-- Supporting students with disabilities
+- PK3: Supporting students with disabilities
-- Language acquisition and literacy
+- PK4: Language acquisition and literacy
-- Curriculum and instruction
+- PK5: Curriculum and instruction
-- Classroom use of technology (Addressed by PCK: Teaching with computational media)
-- Assessment (Addressed by PCK: Feedback and assessment)
-- Education in society (Addressed by L: Connected learning)
-- Professional practice and obligations
+- PK6: Professional practice and obligations

 #### Pedagogical Content Knowledge